40 ways to meet a credit card’s minimum spending requirement

 Many colleges will let you pay for all or part of the tuition and housing costs with a credit card for a fee.
 Check your college’s website or Official Payments for more information on paying with a credit card.

-Charge Smart lets you pay your student loan payments via a credit card for a fee (Visa, MasterCard & Discover, but currently NOT American Express).
-You may also be able to use a credit card, for a fee, directly through your loan provider.
+You may be able to use a credit card, for a fee, directly through your loan provider.

 You may be able to pay your property taxes with a credit card for a fee either directly through your county or through a 3rd-party service provider such as Official Payments.

-You may be able to pay your Federal Income taxes with a credit card for a fee.
+You can pay your Federal Income taxes with a credit card for a fee.
 The IRS maintains a list of tax payment service providers on their website.

 You may be able to pay your state and local taxes either directly through your county, or through a 3rd-party service provider, like Official Payments, for a fee.